-Most Intradermal Naevi are skin-coloured, although some may be slightly brown in colour.
+Most Benign Intradermal Naevi are skin-coloured, although some may be pale brown in colour.
 The surface of these moles may also contain darker flecks of pigmentation or small dilated blood vessels.
 The surface is usually smooth, but occasionally moles may be warty-looking or bumpy in appearance.
-Most are smaller than 1cm in size.
 They have a rubbery texture when touched and may have hairs growing through them.

 Although they are harmless, some people find them cosmetically embarrassing, or they interfere with shaving, combing hair or applying makeup.